nanoglobal/nano_healthkit/README.md

-# Nano's Healthkit Plugin for Flutter
+# Nano's HealthKit Plugin for Flutter

+Flutter plugin to read data from Apple's HealthKit, request for permissions and subscribe to updates in background.
+It also supports Health Records, batch fetching of historical data and more.

+It supports _all_ readings available up to iOS 12.2 (except for HKCorrelation, HKDocument and HKWorkoutRoute).
+Check the HealthTypes section for a full list.

 ## Installation